EiriasValar/FF4FE-Tracker/README.md

   scan the whole list looking for Objective properties to update.
 - Add a filter for Objective value, if I can think of a real-world scenario in which you'd want to filter out objectives.
+- Allow dismissing individual shop values.
+Mostly for Baron?
+If you're potentially interested in all available shops, wouldn't you always check them all on the same trip?
+Maybe you're just scanning for Life potions, not having enough money for equipment and hoping never to have to shop for it at all?
+Or you just accidentally skip a shop?